The Continuing Education Unit

-If your tuition is being paid by a third party (employer, government agency, foreign embassy), submit a purchase order or letter of authorization with your registration.
-You can submit these forms in person, by mail, or fax 703.323.3399; but we must have the original copy of the purchase order or authorization to process your payment.
+If your tuition is being paid by a third party (employer, government agency, foreign embassy), submit a purchase/training order or letter of authorization with your registration.
+You can submit these forms in person, by mail, or fax 703-323-3399; however, we will still need to have the original copy of the purchase/training order or authorization to process your registration.
 If the original copy of this form is not submitted with your registration, please mail it to:

 Northern Virginia Community College

-Workforce Development – CE 202, Attention: Yookie Lee
+Workforce Development – CE 202, Attention: Tuition Assistance

 8333 Little River Turnpike, Annandale, VA 22003